-- Zoom: Lets you zoom in on a portion of the picture.
+- ◆ Zoom: Lets you zoom in on a portion of the picture.
 Press <+> to zoom in, press <-> to zoom out, and use the navigation keys to move the image window.
-Press [3] to exit. - Send: Allows you to send the picture in a Message, via Bluetooth or to an Online Album. - Set as: Allows you to set the photo as wallpaper for the Main Display or Front Display, or assign it to a Caller ID.
+Press [●] to exit. - Send: Allows you to send the picture in a Message, via Bluetooth or to an Online Album.

+Set as:

-- Delete: Deletes the picture. - Rename: Lets you specify a different name for the file. - Edit: Opens the Image Editor.
+- Wallpaper: Sets the picture as your wallpaper for the idle screen. - Caller ID: Sets the picture as caller ID image for a Contacts entry. - Delete: Deletes the picture. - Rename: Lets you specify a different name for the file. - Edit: Opens the Image Editor.
 Press < Options> to access the following editing and sharing tools: - •Save as: Lets you specify a unique name for the picture file.
-Otherwise, pictures are named using the default naming convention (to change the default format see Default Name in the previous section). - Effects: Allows you to apply a Black and White, Sepia, Negative, Milky, Lighting, Crayon Pastel, Oil Paint, Blur, Despeckle, or Sharpen effect to the image. - •Partial Effects: Lets you apply a Partial Blur effect or perform Redeye Repair inside an area.
+Otherwise, pictures are named using the default naming convention (to change the default format see Default Name in the previous section). - •Effects: Allows you to allows you to apply a Black and White, Sepia, Negative, Milky, Lighting, Crayon Pastel, Oil Paint, Blur, Despeckle or Sharpen effect to the picture. - •Partial Effects: Lets you apply a Partial Blur effect or perform Redeye Repair inside an area.
 Select the effect you want to apply.
 Use the navigation keys to move the area box to the area of the screen where you want to apply the effect.
-Press <Options> and select Size to change the size of the selected area, Shape to select a different shape for the selection area, Blur or Repair to apply the effect. - •Adjust: Lets you adjust Brightness, Contrast and Color settings.
+Press <Options> and select Size to change the size of the selected area, Shape to select a different shape for the selection area, Blur or Repair to apply the effect.

+- •Adjust: Lets you adjust Brightness, Contrast and Colour settings.
 Use the left and right navigation keys to move the adjustment slider. - •Transform: Lets you Resize, Rotate or Flip the picture.
-Use the up and down navigation keys to make a selection and press [] or <Select>. - •Crop: Lets you crop a portion of the picture.
+Use the up and down navigation keys to make a selection and press [•] or <Select>. - •Crop: Lets you crop a portion of the picture.
 Use the navigation keys to move the area box to the area of the screen where you want to apply the effect.
 Press <Options> and select Size to change the size of the selected area, Shape to select a different shape for the selection area, Crop to apply the effect. - •Insert: Lets you add a Frame, Clipart, Emoticon or Text to the picture.
-After entering text, press <Options> to change Size, Rotate, Font size or Color. - •Send: Allows you to send the picture in a Message, via Bluetooth or to an Online Album.

-- Set as: Allows you to set the photo as wallpaper for the Main Display or Front Display, or assign it to a Caller ID. - Print via: Allows you to print the photo using a USB or Bluetooth connection. - Bluetooth Visibility: Allows the file to be shared or released for use with another Bluetooth device. - Slide Show: Consecutively displays all images in the folder. - Print via: Lets you print the file via USB or Bluetooth connection to a printer or computer. - Lock/Unlock: Lets you lock the file to prevent accidental deletion and unlock it when necessary. - Properties: Displays the properties of the currently selected file.
+After entering text, press <Options> to change Size, Rotate, Font size or Color. - •Send: Allows you to send the picture in a Message, via Bluetooth or to an Online Album. - •Set as: Allows you to set the picture as your Wallpaper for the idle screen or as Caller ID image for a Contacts entry. - •Print via: Lets you print the file via USB or Bluetooth connection to a printer or computer. - Bluetooth Visibility: Allows the file to be shared or released for use with another Bluetooth device. - Slide show: Consecutively displays all images in the folder. - Print via: Lets you print the file via USB or Bluetooth connection to a printer or computer. - Lock/Unlock: Lets you lock the file to prevent accidental deletion and unlock it when necessary. - Properties: Displays the properties of the currently selected file.